-Good posture is in balance.
-Well-balanced posture requires minimal muscular effort to remain in a position or to perform an action.
-The right alignment between the head, torso, and the arms and legs will give us that balance and allow us to move with ease.
-Playing the violin with balanced posture prevents fatigue and injuries, and at the same time, enhances our tone and accuracy.
+A well-balanced posture requires minimal muscular effort to remain in a position or to execute an action.
+The right alignment between the head, torso, and the arms and legs gives us that balance and allows us to move with ease.
+Playing the violin with a good posture prevents fatigue and injuries, and at the same time, enhances our tone and accuracy.

 Legs and Feet

-The proper standing position for playing the violin needs to be taught right from the beginning.
-It will get tougher to address this issue once a student moves beyond the early stages and gets occupied with complicated techniques and repertoire.
-Without a relaxed standing position, the tension in the legs and feet can spread to the upper part of the body and affects the ease of movements.
+The proper standing position for playing the violin needs to be taught right from the start.
+It gets tougher to address this issue once the student has moved beyond the early stages, as he/she will get occupied with complex techniques and repertoire.
+Without a relaxed standing position, the tension in the legs and feet can spread to the upper part of the body, disrupting the ease of movement.

-To achieve balance at the feet, imagine that all three points: the heel, the outer ball, and the inner ball of the feet support the weight of the body evenly.
+- Feet: To achieve balance at the feet, imagine that all three points: the heel, the outer ball, and the inner ball of the feet support the weight of the body equally.
 Try to bounce on your feet a little to see how the weight is distributed.
 The feet should be about a shoulder-width apart when playing the violin.

-Next, the knees and ankles should not be locked.
+- Knees and ankles: Next, the knees and ankles should not be locked.
 They should remain flexible and in line with the thighs.
-The entire legs form a very nimble yet solid support for the torso.
+The entire legs form a very nimble yet stable support for the torso.

 Torso: Waist, Chest, and Shoulders

-The pelvis rest directly on top of the legs, without being pushed in any direction.
-The pelvis is connected to the base of our spine and often enough, it is the main source of many problems in our posture.
+- Pelvis: The pelvis rest directly on top of the legs, without being pushed in any direction.
+The pelvis is connected to the base of our spine, and often enough, it is the primary source of many problems in our posture.
 If the hip is swayed forward, the lower spine has to assume more tension.
-When this happens, we can see from the side of the body of that person, the shoulder is behind the alignment of the lower body.
-Such position is frequently seen in students, usually with their knees over-extended as well.
+When this happens, we can see from the side of the person's body, that the shoulder is behind the alignment of the lower body.
+Such a position is frequently seen in skinny people, usually with their knees locked as well.

-The upper torso has to be in line with the pelvis, the collapsing of the front of the body, which results in a hunched back, is another commonly seen problem.
-Opening up the front torso and finding the support in the main muscles of the back can give us a well-balanced posture in the upper body.
+- Upper torso: The upper torso has to be in line with the pelvis.
+If the front of the body collapse, it will cause the body to hunch.
+Opening up the front torso and finding the support in the main muscles of the back give us a well-balanced posture in the upper body.

-The shoulder girdles, which include the collarbones and the shoulder blades, rest on top of the balanced torso, with the arms hanging down at both sides.
+- Shoulder girdles: The shoulder girdles, which include the collarbones and the shoulder blades, rest on top of the balanced torso, with the arms hanging down at both sides.
 It is important to keep the shoulder girdles wide and relaxed.
 Any large movements in violin playing, such as long bow strokes, should involve the shoulder girdles.
-Isolating them will cause weak tone and stiffness.
+Isolating them will result in stiffness and a weak tone.

-When the arms are being held up, try to feel the support that comes from the back muscles (the rhomboids, which connect the shoulder blades to the spine).
-This should come easily when the body is well aligned.
+- Back muscles: When the arms are being held up, try to feel the support that comes from the back muscles (the rhomboids, which connect the shoulder blades to the spine).
+This should come easily when the body is well-aligned.
 Strengthening the rhomboid muscles with exercises can be helpful for violinists.

 Neck and Head

 When holding the violin, we should not raise the shoulders nor drop our head beyond what is comfortable.
-Finding the right chin rest plays an important role in this, as a chin rest with the proper height can prevent unnecessary tension in our neck and shoulders.
+Finding the right chin rest plays an important role in this, as a chin rest with the proper height can prevent unnecessary tension in our shoulders and neck.

-It is important to keep the head as vertical as possible.
+- Head: It is important to keep the head as vertical as possible.
 As we turn our head to the left, try to initiate the movement from the back of the neck.
 This prevents us from sticking our head forward or tilting our head too much.
-This is a very common problem in young children, and therefore, we must remind them to “bring the violin towards the body” and not the other way around.
+This is commonly seen in young children, and therefore, we must remind them to “bring the violin towards the body” and not the other way around.

-Keep the jaw relaxed at all times.
-While we do not want to be seen having our mouths open when playing the violin, we need to keep in mind that the teeth should stay apart.
+- Jaw: Keep the jaw relaxed at all times.
+While we do not want to be seen having our mouth open when playing the violin, we need to keep in mind that the teeth should stay apart.
 Ideally, we need to be able to talk when we are holding the violin.
 The left hand is partly responsible for supporting the violin as well.

 Mimi Zweig's String Pedagogy